Types of penetration testing

 Identify the possible risks of penetration testing

-This section explores six types of penetration testing, compares between black box and white box penetration testing, and shed light on possible risks of penetration testing to the client organization.
+This section explores six types of penetration testing (network penetration testing, wireless network penetration testing, website/web application penetration testing, physical penetration testing, social engineering, and cloud penetration testing), compares between black box and white box penetration testing, and sheds light on possible risks of penetration testing to the client organization.

 Topics covered in this section